Probate Q&A Series

 Detailed Answer

-When a person dies because of another party’s negligence or intentional act, North Carolina law allows the decedent’s personal representative to bring a wrongful death claim on behalf of the estate, heirs and dependents.
-The probate process ensures that the claim proceeds in an orderly fashion and that any recovery becomes part of the estate for proper distribution.
+When a person dies because of another party’s negligence or intentional act, North Carolina law allows the decedent’s personal representative to bring a wrongful death claim on behalf of the statutory beneficiaries.
+The probate process ensures that the claim proceeds in an orderly fashion and that any recovery is handled according to North Carolina’s wrongful death statute rather than as a general estate asset.

 1. Appointment of the Personal Representative